-The Thordon Bearing Sizing program can also be used to do the calculations below quickly and accurately.
+The Thordon Bearing Sizing Calculation Program can be used to do the following calculations quickly and accurately.
 The program will provide machining dimensions for the bearing O.D., for either interference or bond fit.
 For the machined bearing I.D., run the appropriate calculation for an interference or bonded fit, and then add the "Minimum Installed Clearance" to the shaft diameter to obtain the required bearing I.D. for machining.

-2) SAMPLE CALCULATION WORKING WITH THE THORDON BEARING SIZING CALCULATION PROGRAM a) METRIC EXAMPLE: Bearing machined after fitting into housing
+2. SAMPLE CALCULATION USING THORDON BEARING SIZING CALCULATION PROGRAM (INDUSTRIAL VERTICAL PUMP APPLICATION)

+a) METRIC EXAMPLE:

+Bearing machined after fitting into housing